 For credit institutions and financial institutions there is one further potential reason to delay the disclosure of inside information.
 However, this is only applicable under exceptional circumstances where the purpose of the delay is to preserve the stability of the financial system.
 More information can be found below, under Credit institutions and financial institutions.

-Notifications that the disclosure of inside information has been delayed shall be submitted to FI by e-mailing email@example.com.
+Notifications that the disclosure of inside information has been delayed shall immediately be submitted to FI by e-mailing firstname.lastname@example.org after the insider information has been published.
 The e-mail shall include the name and contact details of the person submitting the information (e-mail and telephone number), the heading of the disclosure and the reference number (if relevant).
 The date and time of the disclosure and the decision to delay the disclosure shall also be included, as well as the identities of all persons responsible for the decision.